Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: The Proposed Method:

-\textbf{Optimization Solution via Relaxed LP} - \pjn{} identifies $\beta^*$ by first addressing a relaxed Linear Programming (LP) problem and then rounding the resulting solution to obtain an integer solution.
-In the first step, the LP relaxation will remove the requirement of integer values, i.e., $\forall \beta^{(k)} \in \beta: \beta^{(k)} \in \{-1,1\}$, allowing them to take on any real value instead.
+\pjn{} identifies $\beta^*$ by first addressing a relaxed Linear Programming (LP) problem based on Eq.~\ref{equ:obj_ILP} and then rounding the resulting solution to obtain an integer solution.
+In the first step, the LP relaxation will remove the requirement of integer values, i.e. $\forall \beta^{(k)} \in \beta: \beta^{(k)} \in \{-1,0,1\}$, allowing them to be any real value instead.
 To solve the relaxed LP, we calculate the derivative of the objective function with respect to the variable $\beta$ as follows,